⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 Emergency Procedures

-Spill Management:
+Spill Care:

-In the unlikely event of a gdf 8 peptide spill, follow standard laboratory procedures for biological material spills.
+In the unlikely event of a gdf 8 peptide spill, follow standard laboratory procedures for natural material spills.
 Contain the spill with absorbent materials, clean the area with appropriate disinfectant, and dispose of contaminated materials as biohazard waste.
 Document the incident according to institutional safety protocols.

-Exposure Management:
+Exposure Care:

 If accidental exposure to gdf 8 protein occurs (skin contact, eye contact, or ingestion), follow standard first aid procedures.
 Wash affected areas thoroughly with water, seek medical attention if needed, and document the exposure according to institutional safety protocols.
 While myostatin is a naturally occurring protein and not expected to cause acute toxicity, any exposure should be taken seriously and properly documented.